Shaurya-git-bit/MGNREGA-ST-Access/README.md

 MGNREGA guarantees rural households up to 100 days of paid work a year.
 It is the world's largest public employment programme, covering over 25 crore registered workers.
 But a job card does not guarantee work.

 Across Meghalaya, ST households consistently receive employment at lower rates than other households.
-We analysed **57,835 records across 5,990 villages** and found that **13.3% of villages had ST employment access below 30% in three or more of the last nine years**.
+We analysed **57,835 records across 7,273 unique villages** and found that a persistent minority of villages had ST employment access below 30% in three or more of the last nine years.
 Not a bad year here and there.
 The same villages, falling short year after year.

 Today, this pattern only becomes visible in retrospective reports and annual social audits, long after the missed workdays are gone.
 Officers have no way to know, going into a new season, which villages are likely to repeat the pattern.